dwyl/rag-elixir-doc/README.md

 <details><summary>We ask LLMs which embedding models to use.
 Some examples of how LLMs respond to this question</summary>

-We know that most questions submitted to an LLM will produce so-called "halucinated" responses, or in other words, invented.
+We know that most questions that are submitted to an LLM will produce so-called "halucinated" responses, or in other words, invented.

 Let's test this with LLama3.1, choosen because you can run it locally via `ollama run llama3.1`.